code-423n4/docs/awarding/judging-criteria/severity-categorization.md

 * **2 — Med:** Assets not at direct risk, but the function of the protocol or its availability could be impacted, or leak value with a hypothetical attack path with stated assumptions, but external requirements.
 * **3 — High:** Assets can be stolen/lost/compromised directly (or indirectly if there is a valid attack path that does not have hand-wavy hypotheticals).

-## Severity Standardization - Centralization risks
+## Centralization risks

-Submissions would be separated into subcategories:
+Submissions describing centralization risks should be submitted as follows:

-- Direct misuse of privileges shall be submitted in the Analysis report
+- Direct misuse of privileges shall be submitted in the Analysis report.
 - Reckless admin mistakes are invalid.
 Assume calls are previewed.
-- Mistakes in code only unblocked through admin mistakes are QA-level
+- Mistakes in code only unblocked through admin mistakes should be submitted within a QA Report.
 - Privilege escalation issues are judged by likelihood and impact and their severity is uncapped.

-## Severity standardization - Conditional on User Mistake
+## Conditional on user mistake

 Findings that require the user to be careless or enter the wrong information into a contract call are QA or Invalid.